WJSoftware/wj-config/README.md

 conditionals based on the current environment, just like .Net's `IHostEnvironment` interface.
 + Configuration value tracing:  If needed for troubleshooting or debugging, the configuration builder will also create a full trace of all configuration values in the `_trace` property of the resulting configuration object.
++ **Full IntelliSense**:  Version 3 of this package has had its TypeScript re-written and is now fully accurate.
+Get Intellisense on all your configuration data effortlessly.

 ## Examples

-There are working examples of use in GitHub [here](https://github.com/WJSoftware/wj-config/tree/main/examples).
+There are working examples of use [here](https://github.com/WJSoftware/wj-config/tree/main/examples).
 Feel free to explore them and to contribute.

 | Technology | wj-config Version | Technology Version | Development Port |
 | - | - | - | - |